Why Are People Ditching Hostinger? (And What to Use Instead)

 - Limited resources on cheaper plans

-- No phone support (chat and email only — which is honestly frustrating when something breaks at 2am)
+- No phone support (chat and email only — which, honestly, is frustrating when something breaks at 2am)

 - Renewal prices that jump significantly after the first term